Cannabis edible: Tincture

+According to the European Medicines Agency (EMA) cannabis tinctures (tincturea) are a type of liquid cannabis extract obtained using ethanol, water, glycerol, propylene glycol and fatty oils as extraction solvents, depending on the type of tincture (and also on the solvent used) it can have a specific mass/volume ratio or a specific therapeutic agents content.
 Tinctures are potent, alcohol-based cannabis extracts.
 The solubility of THC in ethanol is greater than 1 g/mL.
 They are considered edibles as they are meant to be absorbed through the mouth and tongue.
 Tinctures are generally placed under the tongue using a dropper to allow it to be absorbed into the bloodstream.
 Tinctures can be added to any food or drink and provides more control over the cannabis dosage compared to cannabis-infused foods or drinks.

 Dissolvable cannabinoid powder

 Dissolvable cannabinoid powder is tasteless and odorless, and may elicit effects typical of oral cannabis products.
 Powders are water-soluble and can be mixed into foods and drinks.
 Unlike traditional edibles which can take some 90 minutes to take effect, cannabinoid powder may produce effects within 20 minutes due to solubility and uptake of the powder constituents via the digestive tract, allowing rapid effects, especially of THC.

 CBD edibles

 Cannabidiol (CBD) edibles are non-psychoactive and non-intoxicating, and contain varying amounts of THC, according to the manufacturer.
 These edibles provide the effects of cannabis without the psychoactive response to THC.